Courses

 BIOL B330 Ecological Modeling

-The survival of humanity depends upon natural resources and ecosystem services.
-To make important decisions about environmental problems, society needs to understand ecological systems.
-However, ecological systems are inherently complex.
-Statistical models coupled with empirical data and simulations provide a means of exploring the complexity of ecological systems to better inform environmental decisions.
-This class will introduce students to a variety of ecological models while instilling an appreciation for the types of uncertainties that may shroud models to better understand inferences made from them.
-The course will be taught as a hands-on integrated lab/lecture where students will be expected to program regularly, primarily in R. Prerequisite: BIOL B215 or BIOL B250.
+Unraveling the complexity of ecological systems calls for increasingly sophisticated quantitative approaches.
+Statistical models and simulations built on empirical data offer the means of exploring complex ecological questions to better understand ecological processes and inform environmental decisions.
+This class will introduce students to a variety of ecological models while instilling an appreciation for the strengths and limitations of each modeling technique, vital to characterizing inferences made from them.
+The course will be taught as a hands-on integrated lab/lecture, and students will be expected to program regularly, primarily in R. Prerequisite: BIOL B215 or BIOL B250.

 CITY B201 Introduction to GIS for Social and Environmental Analysis